redox-os/website/content/news/this-month-250630.md

 - (system) bjorn3 implemented network boot (PXE) support for UEFI in the bootloader
 - (system) bjorn3 fixed a conflict with the `du` and `touch` tools between Rust Coreutils and uutils
+- (system) James Matlik did a small dependency cleanup in `userutils`

 ## Relibc Improvements